 Small pets can easily become coyote prey.
 Cats and small dogs should not be allowed outside alone, even in a fenced yard.
 It is highly recommended that their owner always accompany small pets.
 Though coyotes generally hunt between sunset and sunrise, they can be observed at all hours of the day and will not pass up the opportunity for an easy meal.
 A dog or cat left in a backyard can be taken in a matter of moments.
-Eradication and/or relocation of the urban coyote is not effective.
-These programs actually provide a vacuum in nature, causing these animals to have even larger litters, ultimately increasing the coyote population.
+The City of Huntington Beach has adopted a Coyote Management Plan based on best management practices and tiered responses to aggressive coyote behavior.

 Taking these preventive measures should help in deterring wildlife from visiting your property.
 Please remember that if the three (3) life sustaining elements are available (food, water and shelter), you are likely to encounter some wildlife in your area.
-OC Animal Care will respond to situations regarding any wildlife that is sick, injured, dead, or has had physical contact with a human or domestic animal.
 For more information on the laws pertaining to urban wildlife and their protection visit the Department of Fish and Game's website at www.dfg.ca.gov.
 More specific information on coyotes are available at:

 The contact information for OC Animal Care is: